Newton, Massachusetts

 Newton is a city in Middlesex County, Massachusetts, United States.
 It is located roughly 8 mi west of Downtown Boston, and comprises a patchwork of thirteen villages.
 The city borders Boston to the northeast and southeast (via the neighborhoods of Brighton and West Roxbury), Brookline to the east, Watertown and Waltham to the north, and Weston, Wellesley, and Needham to the west.
-At the 2020 U.S. census, the population of Newton was 88,923.
+According to the U.S. Census Bureau's 2025 estimates, the population of Newton, Massachusetts was 90,741.

 Newton is home to the Charles River, Crystal Lake, and Heartbreak Hill, among other landmarks.
 It is served by several streets and highways (including Route 9, Hammond Pond Parkway, and the Mass Pike), as well as the Green Line D branch run by the MBTA.

 Historically, the area that is now Newton was settled in 1639, and was originally first part of Cambridge (then called "the newe towne").
 It split from Cambridge in 1681, and became known by its present name of Newton in 1766.
 It then became a city in 1874.